 Ball State economist Michael J. Hicks delivers his personal perspective on current issues in business, government, and society.
 His weekly commentary is distributed through the Indianapolis Business Journal, the Associated Press newswire, and the Indiana Business Bulletin, among other news outlets.

-Thinking of moving?
-Compare daily living costs of neighboring states at the county level.
+Thinking of moving from Illinois to Indiana?
+Compare daily living costs at the county level.

 Projections of economic activity in Indiana are difficult to obtain and often focus on a few top level variables.
 Our labor market forecasts are designed to project employment, wages, job turnovers, and other labor market factors for Indiana’s labor markets.